brylevkirill/notes/interesting recent papers.md

 ----
 #### ["A Simple Framework for Contrastive Learning of Visual Representations"](https://arxiv.org/abs/2002.05709) Chen, Kornblith, Norouzi, Hinton
   `SimCLR` `representation learning` `self-supervised learning`
->	"We simplify recently proposed contrastive self-supervised learning algorithms without requiringspecialized architectures or a memory bank."
+>	"We simplify recently proposed contrastive self-supervised learning algorithms without requiring specialized architectures or a memory bank."
 >	"We show that (1) composition ofdata augmentations plays a critical role in definingeffective predictive tasks, (2) introducing a learn-able nonlinear transformation between the repre-sentation and the contrastive loss substantially im-proves the quality of the learned representations,and (3) contrastive learning benefits from largerbatch sizes and more training steps compared tosupervised learning."
 >	"By combining these findings, we are able to considerably outperform previous methods for self-supervised and semi-supervised learning on ImageNet.
 A linear classifier trained on self-supervised representations learned by SimCLR achieves 76.5% top-1 accuracy, which is a 7% relative improvement over previous state-of-the-art, matching the performance of a supervised ResNet-50.
 When fine-tuned on only 1% of the labels, we achieve 85.8% top-5 accuracy, outperforming AlexNet with 100x fewer labels."
 >	"Contrastive Predictive Coding (CPC) based pipelines use groups of image patches separated by a carefully chosen spatial offset for anchors and positives while the negatives come from other patches within the image and from other images.
 While patches are a powerful way to incorporate spatial and instance discrimination together, they introduce extra hyperparameters and architectural design choices which may be hard to adapt for a new problem.
 SimCLR and MoCo opt for a simpler design where there is no patch extraction.
 Discriminating transformed image instances as opposed to image-patches within the same image optimizes a simpler instance discrimination objective with the InfoNCE loss and requires minimal architectural adjustments.
 One could view contrastive instance discrimination setups like SimCLR and MoCo as maximizing mutual information between an image and its augmented version."